skepsun/HSAGN_with_SLE/README.md

 `nars_sign` is exactly origin NARS.

 ## Preprocessing
-You can generate neccessary pretrained embeddings using scripts from [NARS](https://github.com/facebookresearch/NARS).
-Remember to change associated directory paths in arguments.
+You can generate all neccessary pretrained embeddings using scripts from [NARS](https://github.com/facebookresearch/NARS).

+For example, suppose that we want to train models on MAG.

+Firstly we train transE following instructions in NARS/graph_embed.

+Then we can train our model with `main.py`.
+Randomly generating relations subsets is included in `main.py`.

+By setting argument `fixed-subsets` we can directly use the example subsets from [NARS/sample_relation_subsets/examples](https://github.com/facebookresearch/NARS/tree/main/sample_relation_subsets).

+## Arguments
+These arguments should be modified:

+`root`: The root directory for ogb datasets.

+`embedding-path`: The directory of TransE embedding.

+`example-subsets-path`: The directory of example relations subsets (only used when `fixed-subsets` is True).

 ## Results
 We provide example scripts for experiments on ACM, MAG, OAG_venue and OAG_L1.
-For now, these experiments have not been fully conducted:
+For now, these experiments have not been fully conducted.
+To reproduce best results on MAG, run script `mag_sagn_use_labels_fixed.sh`.
 |Relation size|Model|Dataset|Test acc|Val acc|
 |----|----|----|----|----|
 |fixed 8|NARS_SAGN+SLE-0|MAG|0.5232±0.0025|0.5412±0.0015|